5a-lil/Coding_Basics_Lesson/README.md

 - paths: when we use the word 'path' in computer science we mean the file path to a certain file, ex: the path to your project is maybe /home/user_name/your_project.
 - absolute path: a path starting from the bottom of your file architecture, ex: /from/the/beginning.
 - relative path: a path starting from the current working directory, ex: if your current working directory is /current/working/directory, the relative path ./file = /current/working/directory/file.
-- shell: shell is a coding language but it also refers to a terminal, when we say "open a shell" it basically means "open a terminal".
+- shell: Shell is a coding language but it also refers to a terminal, when we say "open a shell" it basically means "open a terminal".
 - execute a file: in a shell, just write the relative/absolute path of the file and press enter and it will execute the binary file.
 For commands which are all actually binary files in the /bin directory you can execute them without any path but avoid this for now.
 - file extensions: any .something extension after a file name is just literal, it doesn't do anything to the file, the thing to remember for now is that you need file extensions for mostly compilers, because a compiler will always inspect if the file contains actually the good language to compile and that's the literal role of a file extension.
 Because compiling something that you cannot understand doesn't make any sense.

-Now lets go through some shell basics you'll nearly use every time while coding and to test.
+Now lets go through some Shell basics you'll nearly use every time while coding and to test.
 First open a shell, so now you're on an interface like this:
 ```bash
 $ you type commands here
 ```